andygeiss/cloud-native-utils/README.md

 ## **Module Features**

 - [**`assert`**](assert/): Provides tools for testing, including utility functions to assert value equality and simplify debugging during development.
-- [**`consistency`**](consistency/): Implements transactional log management with `Event` and `EventType` abstractions, and supports file-based persistence using `JsonFileLogger` and `GobFileLogger` for reliable data storage.
+- [**`consistency`**](consistency/): Implements transactional log management with `Event` and `EventType` abstractions, and supports file-based persistence using `JsonFileLogger` for reliable data storage.
 - [**`efficiency`**](efficiency/): Offers utilities for generating read-only channels, merging and splitting streams, concurrent processing of channel items, and partitioning key-value stores using shards for scalability and performance.
+- [**`extensibility`**](extensibility/): Dynamically load external Go plugins using `LoadPlugin`.
+Just provide a symbol name (e.g., a function) to integrate new features on-the-fly—no rebuilds or redeploys required.
 - [**`security`**](security/): Includes encryption and decryption with AES-GCM, secure key generation, HMAC hashing, bcrypt-based password handling, and a preconfigured secure HTTP server with TLS for robust application security.
 - [**`service`**](service/): Enhances service orchestration by grouping related functionality and wrapping functions to support context-aware execution in cloud-native environments.
 - [**`stability`**](stability/): Ensures service robustness with mechanisms like circuit breakers, retries for transient failures, throttling for rate limiting, debounce for execution control, and timeouts for enforcing execution limits.